a collection of notes on areas of personal interest

-But the term ‘family’ has a slightly different meaning in its Islamic context than it does in its Western one.
+But the term ‘family’ has a slightly different meaning in its Islamic context than it does in its Eurocentric one.
 At its simplest the Islamic family is assumed to be an extended family as opposed to the nuclear family common in the West, and this type of family is much preferred to the nuclear type.
 There are psychological, social, economic and political reasons for this as I have mentioned previously.

 Psychologically there is strength and steadiness to be gained from living in the larger number and wider age range of an extended family.
 The collective experience within the family brings stability through the knowledge, advice and support its individuals can provide.
 It is not unusual for a number of generations to live in the same building or building complex and, where this is not possible, to maintain the close links through visiting and the telephone – all this to a greater extent than in the West.

 The social value of this is significant.
 The extended family encourages, if not demands, the participation of its members which, as well as promoting the positive psychological values of the last paragraph, reinforces the social links.
 The latter is particularly dependent upon the Holy Quran.
 Among other things, the Quran establishes responsibilities for the extended family by specifying requirements for a number of issues including relationships and inheritance.
 For instance, here is one of the verses of the Holy Quran dealing with inheritance – 4.176: